counter

 Aerospace

-Products and components made up of PEEK are steadily replacing aluminum and other metals in the aerospace industry.
-Many components in the aerospace market have acceptable tolerances and are manufactured more cost-effectively.
+Products and components of PEEK are steadily replacing aluminum and other metals in the aerospace industry.
+Many members of the aerospace market have acceptable tolerances and are manufactured more cost-effectively.

 1. Crucial engine parts can be produced with intricate designs, as Polyetheretherketone can withstand high temperatures—elements requiring high lubrication and inter-biological reactions to different scenarios.